chris-tse/encrypted-chat/README.md

 ### Setting up the Project

 Clone the project to your computer by downloading the zip or using git and install the required packages.

+Change to the `pw-only` branch since the approach we chose is implemented in that branch.
 Then the server can be started:
 ```
 $ git clone https://github.com/chris-tse/encrypted-chat
 $ cd encrypted-chat
 $ npm install
+$ git checkout pw-only
 $ npm start
 ```